800 University WaySpartanburg, SC 293031-864-503-5000

 In the business program, we also focus on students mastering the “soft skills” so essential to long-term career success.
 These skills include writing and presentation skills, networking, team building and leadership skills.
 Our professionalism program helps students obtain business “social skills” and includes our “protocol dinner” that enables students to feel comfortable in any business dining situation.
 Our focus is on student success and we do all we can to make sure every student succeeds in their coursework and in their careers.

 The Bachelor of Science in Engineering Technology Management (ETM) is designed for engineering technology associate’s degree holders who wish to earn a bachelor’s degree.
 Students enroll in the program if they possess or are near completion of an associate degree in engineering technology.
 The program is ideal for technicians who desire the management skills necessary to be an effective interface between technicians and upper managers.
-It uses a comprehensive blend of management, business, economics, and communications courses to build a layer of management knowledge and skills on students’ technical foundation.
-ETM courses include cost analysis, work analysis, systems decision making, quality practices, and project management.
+It uses a comprehensive blend of management, business, economics and communications courses to build a layer of management knowledge and skills on students’ technical foundation.
+ETM courses include cost analysis, work analysis, systems decision making, quality practices and project management.
 Industry projects integrated with traditional coursework enable students to apply theory in realistic management situations.
 The ETM degree will open doors for advancement and give students the ability and confidence to step through those doors.
 Visit

-The Bachelor of Arts in Information Management and Systems (IM&S) degree positions graduates at the forefront of information creation, acquisition, access, analysis, dissemination, and management.
+The Bachelor of Arts in Information Management and Systems (IM&S) degree positions graduates at the forefront of information creation, acquisition, access, analysis, dissemination and management.
 Nearly every department in every company or organization has information technology and information management needs.
 IM&S graduates learn skills suiting them for a choice between more technically-oriented jobs or more people-oriented jobs.
-IM&S is a multidisciplinary information technology degree integrating an understanding of computer, networking, and database technology, information technology, information processing practices, information resource administration, and the ability to relate technical systems and social/cultural structures (informatics).
-Courses emphasize basic quantitative and qualitative techniques, business functions, project management, effective communications skills, and proactive team interactions.
+IM&S is a multidisciplinary information technology degree integrating an understanding of computer, networking and database technology, information technology, information processing practices, information resource administration and the ability to relate technical systems and social/cultural structures (informatics).
+Courses emphasize basic quantitative and qualitative techniques, business functions, project management, effective communications skills and proactive team interactions.
 Concentration areas allow student to focus on the application of technology in one of three fields: business, mass media and public relations, and health information management; or in a minor of the student’s choosing.
 There is no better degree allowing students to customize their program of study for a targeted career choice.
-IM&S graduates are highly valued in the job market, flexible, and portable among dozens of roles and job titles in an enterprise.
+IM&S graduates are highly valued in the job market, flexible and portable among dozens of roles and job titles in an enterprise.

 The IM&S program is ideal for working professionals because it can be completed without ever having to attend classes on the Spartanburg campus (although attending day and evening classes in Spartanburg is an option for students).
-Students will complete a combination of live courses taught in Greenville, online courses taught via the Internet, and transfer courses taught at Greenville Technical College or other institution.
+Students will complete a combination of live courses taught in Greenville, online courses taught via the Internet, and transfer courses taught at Greenville Technical College or another institution.

 The Master of Science in Informatics consists of 30 credit hours beyond the baccalaureate degree including a minimum of eight required courses (24 credit hours) and six credit hours of thesis or independent study.
 Two tracks of study are available to students: Health Information Management (HIM) and Information Resource Management (IRM).
 As an academic discipline, informatics involves the study of information and the application of information technology to the acquisition, processing, management and utilization of information.
 We also study how information technology has changed, and is changing, society, culture, and the workplace.
 Courses are entirely online or hybrid (requiring a few live meetings).
 This program is designed for the adult learner and working professional.
 Students may attend live and teleconference class meetings in Greenville or Spartanburg or by other special arrangement (for students not in the Upstate South Carolina area).
 The MS in Informatics is important for your career because employers are looking for portable and flexible professionals with technology-intensive graduate education to hire and promote into middle and upper management positions.